1300 088 065

 2. The Commissioner will process and provide your ‘FSSS determination’.

-4. The ATO will then release an authority to your superannuation fund, who will send a request to release the amount to the ATO.
+4. The ATO will then release an authority to your superannuation fund, which will send a request to release the amount to the ATO.

 5. The ATO will then calculate and hold back any tax you owe and offset against any outstanding Commonwealth debts.